frequent questions and searches

 Where do I find safety tips for tornadoes, hurricanes and lightning?Each Kidstorm page on these phenomena also contains safety tips.

 I want to see pictures of a particular phenomenon (e.g. lightning, tornadoes, rainbows, etc.).At this time, Sky Diary's weather pictures are not organized according to the type of phenomenon.
-You can try the search engine (at left) or browse the various gallery pages.
-I am starting to post themed weather galleries on my photography pages, such as tornadoes and supercells and lightning.
+You can browse the various gallery pages or look at the themed weather galleries on my photography pages, featuring tornadoes, storms and severe weather and lightning.
 For more galleries, please see ChrisKridler.com.

 How do I become a storm chaser?
 What do storm chasers get paid?
 Is "Twister" realistic?
 Etc. ...Read all about storm chasing at the Kidstorm storm chasing page.